comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

 .. proof:exercise::

-   The function :func:`cla_utils.exercises7.LUP` has been left unimplemented.
+   The function :func:`cla_utils.exercises7.LUP_inplace` has been left unimplemented.
 It should extend the in-place algorithm for LU factorisation (with the outer-product formulation, if you managed it) to the LUP factorisation.
-As well as computing L and U "in place" in the array where the input A is stored, it will compute a permutation matrix, which can should be constructed using :func:`cla_utils.exercises7.perm`.The test script ``test_exercises7.py`` in the ``test`` directory will test this function.
+As well as computing L and U "in place" in the array where the input A is stored, it will compute a permutation matrix, which can and should be constructed using :func:`cla_utils.exercises7.perm`.The test script ``test_exercises7.py`` in the ``test`` directory will test this function.